In the following sections, we will outline what IP is, how and when violations occur and how we can help.

 1. Risk profile your interaction with others’ IP

 To avoid infringing on others’ intellectual property, the first step is to become acutely aware of when you are likely to encounter and engage with it.
-This depends on the nature of business that you conduct.
+This depends on the nature of the business that you conduct.
 If you are a fashion designer, it may be when you are researching others online.
 If you are a content creator, it may be when you are researching topics or collecting material for a piece.
 This activity should result in the creation of an IP risk profile – which makes it clear when there is a heightened risk of an intellectual property violation occurring.
 Another common example is professional trademark clearance searches which help ensure that a trademark can be registered with less risk of opposition.

 2. Develop IP safeguarding procedures